Jenil-2907/C-Raylib-_game/README.md

 ## ⚠️ Caution

 This game was developed in a **Linux environment**.
-If you encounter any issues compiling or running it on Windows, please feel free to notify me!
+If you encounter any issues compiling or running it on Windows, please notify me!

 ## 🎮 Controls